Weightlifting and Headaches

 Make sure you are incorporating lots of fruits and vegetables into your diet, along with high-quality meat and healthy fat in the form of nuts, avocados, and extra-virgin olive oil.
 Steer clear of refined sugar, empty carbohydrates (pastries, chips, cookies, etc.), and artificial sweeteners, which can cause muscle spasms.

-Drink plenty of water, too, especially prior to and immediately after your workout.
+Drink plenty of water, too, especially before and immediately after your workout.
 Aim for at least half your body weight in ounces each day.

 Lifting More than You Can Safely Handle